RossjDurnford/Project-1A/README.md

 * H2 All other pages, rgba(9, 86, 185, 0.938)
 * Nav and Footer, Linear Gradient, rgba(9, 86, 185, 0.938) into Black

-## CSS Rules
+## Features

+* This website features 4 pages, home.html (homepage), about.html(about us), contact.html(contact us) and open.html(Opening Hours).
+The website is designed to be basic and simplistic so that the user can easily find what they are looking for and access information in the most simplistic way possible.
+### Nav menu
-* Nav and Footer uses linear gradient with opacity set to 50%.
+* Nav menu uses a linear gradient with opacity set to 50%, the currently active link will stay underlined after the page has been loaded in so the user knows which page they are currently on.
-*  font family is'Segoe UI', Tahoma, Geneva, Verdana, sans-serif, applied to body element.
+* Nav menu is also responsive in regards to screen widths and heights.
+### Media Queries
-* Multiple Media queries have been set to apply when accessed on each different device. changes for responsiveness occur at max width of 298px, 500px.
+* Multiple Media queries have been set to apply when accessed on each different device. changes for responsiveness occur at max width of 298px, 500px and 357px.
 Min width of 500px.
-The rest of the change are applied with a max height.

-### Max height changes

-The reason for multiple changes is because when the page was viewed at certain heights and widths the p and a elements were not displaying correctly due to the height.

-* Screen size: 915px - a font size is 17px
-* Screen size: 1368px - p + a font size is 24px
-* Screen size: 653px - a font size is 10px, p font size is 17px
-* Screen size: 720px - p + a font size is 17 px
+Changes are regarding paragraph size and h2 element size, additionally with the width the size of my div on each page will vary depeinding on the width.
+* Multiple Media queries for height have been applied due to certain elements overflowing on the pages. these height changes occur at, 655px,851px,896px,915px,1180px,1368px and 740px.
+Changes are regarding Font size of paragraphs and H2 elements. additionally smaller screen heights remove the footer so text can fill the space.
+### About us

+* This page features a paragraph which features the companies mission and their mission statement.

+INSERT IMAGE HERE

+### Contact us

+* This page features the address of the gym the website has been created for.
+* This page features a form element so if a potential customer or and existing customer has any questions then they can submit a ticket.

+INSERT IMAGE HERE

+### Opening Hours

+* This page features the opening hours of the gym which are stated in a 12 hour format.

+INSERT IMAGE HERE

+## Testing

+* Tested on W3 validator one error url https://validator.w3.org/nu/?doc=https%3A%2F%2Frossjdurnford.github.io%2FProject-1A%2F.
+Error Corrected.
+Title was missing.

 ## Bugs and Fixes